Conformal dynamics at infinity for groups with contracting elements: Preliminary

 The following result says that a local long admissible path enjoys the fellow travel property.

 \begin{prop} \cite{YANG6} For any $B>0$, there exist $L, r>0$ depending only on $B,C$ such that any $(L, B)$-admissible path has $r$-fellow travel property. \end{prop}

-The constant $B$ in an $(L, B)$-admissible path can be made uniform by the following operation. \paragraph{\textbf{Truncation}} By the contracting property, a geodesic issuing from a $C$-contracting subset diverges in an orthogonal way from its $C$-neighborhood.
-At the expense of decreasing $L$, we can thus truncate these diverging parts to obtain the constant $B$ depending only on $\f$.
-We explain this procedure in a more general form.
+The constant $B$ in an $(L, B)$-admissible path can be made uniform by the following operation. \begin{itemize} \item {\textbf{Truncation}} By the contracting property, a geodesic issuing from a $C$-contracting subset diverges in an orthogonal way from its $C$-neighborhood.
+At the expense of decreasing $L$, we can thus truncate these diverging parts to obtain the constant $B$ depending only on $\f$. \end{itemize}